steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/05_Customize_Service_naming_rules/README.md

 Let's apply that configuration in Dynatrace!

 - Go in <i>Settings -> Server-side service monitoring -> Service naming rules</i> and click <b>Add a new rule</b>
 - Provide a name to the rule, for example : `Kubernetes Project.Namespace.Container Web Service`
 - First, we want this rule to apply only to containerized processes running in Kubernetes.
 This is done by defining a condition.
   - In the conditions drop-down, select the property `"Kubernetes namespace"` and the condition `"exists"`
 - For the name format, we can enter free text and/or use placeholders.
-  - A list of available placeholder is displayed as a side note.
   - Placeholders are in between brackets {} to distinguish them from free text
   - Enter this format :
     - `k8s-{ProcessGroup:Kubernetes:pipeline.project}.{ProcessGroup:KubernetesNamespace}.{ProcessGroup:KubernetesContainerName} {Service:WebServiceName}`
-  - Don’t forget to save!

 ![custom_service_naming_rule](assets/custom_service_naming_rule.png)